InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### setCurrentSeries

-Set the Series to be minted
+Set the Series to be minted.
+Only invokable by system admin, when contract is paused and not upgraded.
+Emits `CurrentSeriesSet` event with new value of `currentSeries`.

 ```solidity
 function setCurrentSeries(enum AvastarTypes.Series _series) public nonpayable onlySysAdmin whenPaused whenNotUpgraded